disponibile anche in italiano

 areas

 There are also big differences inside each of the areas.
 95 percent of the net in North America is in the United States.
 99 percent of the net in Oceania (Pacific) is in two countries, Australia and New Zealand.
-55 percent of Asia is in Japan (30 percent in the Chinese ethnic area).
-65 percent of Africa is in South Africa, 80 percent of central-south America is in Brazil and Argentina.
+Half of Asia is in Japan (less than a quarter in the Chinese ethnic area).
+80 percent of Africa is in South Africa, 80 percent of central-south America is in Brazil and Argentina.
 Only in Europe no country has more than 17 percent of the total, but there are considerable differences, as explained in the analysis of European data.

-In year 2007 there was 25 percent growth worldwile, 47 percent in Latin America, 39 percent in Europe, 34 percent in Asia, 25 percent in Oceania, 20 percent in North America.
-It was 20 percent also in Africa, but on a much smaller scale.
+In December 2011, compared to a year earlier, there was 9 percent growth in North America, 8 percent in Europe, 9 percent in Asia, 8 percent in Oceania, 28 percent in center-south America.
+There was a remarkable 70 percent growth in Africa in 2010, but most of it was in one country, South Africa – and anyhow on a much smaller scale than the rest of the world.

 The percentage of the United States on the world total has decreased in recent years, but it remains dominant.
-To understand how the pictuire is changing, this graph shows the situation as it was six years ago (countries with over a million internet hosts at the end of 2001.)
+To understand how the picture is changing, this graph shows the situation as it was ten years ago (countries with over a million internet hosts at the end of 2001.)

 13 countries – 2001